National Electric Vehicle Infrastructure Formula Program

 The Bipartisan Infrastructure Law (BIL) was signed by President Joe Biden in November 2021, which includes the National Electric Vehicle Infrastructure Formula Program.
 It provides states with $7.5 billion to expand the electric vehicle (EV) charging network.
 Over the next five years, Nebraska will have access to $30.2 million (~$6 million/year) in formula funds for EV charging infrastructure while also still being able to compete for a portion of an additional $2.5 billion in discretionary grant funding.
 This funding supports the Administration’s goal of expanding EV charging stations along designated Alternative Fuel Corridors (AFCs) and other corridors that could be identified in the state.

-These federal funds will flow through the Nebraska Department of Transportation (NDOT) and will be primarily focused on developing electric charging infrastructure on AFCs, which today include Interstate 80 across the state and Nebraska Highway 31 and US Highway 6 in the Omaha area.
+These federal funds will flow through the Nebraska Department of Transportation (NDOT) and, for the first year’s funding, will be primarily focused on developing electric charging infrastructure on AFCs, which today include Interstate 80 across the state and Nebraska Highway 31 and US Highway 6 in the Omaha area.
+In future years, the development of the AFC Supporting Network and the AFC Extended Support Network.

 With the recently approved plan, highlights include: